ScholarshipOwl/laravel-doctrine-jsonapi/README.md

 [Testing Documentation](./tests)

 ### Roadmap
+  - [ ] Make it possible to disable links generation.
+As it is not required by JSON:API spec and increases response size.
   - [ ] Create default global error handler or write down documentation how to create such one.
         How to handle missing route\endpoint 404 and internal 500 errors.
   - [ ] Create console command for resource policy generation: "jsonapi:make:policy".